How to feed others this Thanksgiving

 Table of Contents

-Thanksgiving is all about the food — at the same time, food insecurity is incredibly common this time of the year.
-Here are a few nonprofits you can support this holiday season if you want to help feed others.
+Thanksgiving is all about the food — but this is also the season of giving, and there are plenty of ways to give to those experiencing food insecurity.
+From mobile markets to food banks, here are a few nonprofits you can support this holiday season if you want to help feed others.

 BeLoved Asheville

-While this organization mainly provides support for those experiencing homelessness, BeLoved Asheville has recently expanded with a brand new food truck.
-Mama’s Kitchen will serve hot meals to communities in need.
+While this organization mainly provides support for those experiencing homelessness, BeLoved Asheville expanded in fall 2022 with a food truck called Mama’s Kitchen to serve hot meals to communities in need.
 Donate or volunteer to help with one of its many projects.

 Bounty & Soul